 - Don’t settle for low hanging fruit—creating rich milieus.

 - Understanding how the world’s past shapes the future.

 - The key differences between the ‘strange’ and the just plain weird.

 - Alien worlds require research.

 - It’s life, but not as we know it—cautions in dealing with aliens.

 About the Instructor:

-Maria Grace is the author of 23 books.
+Maria Grace isa #1 Best-Selling Author of 23 books.
 She has a PhD in Educational Psychology and is a 16-year veteran of the university classroom where she taught courses in human growth and development, learning, test development and counseling.
 None of which have anything to do with her undergraduate studies in economics/sociology/managerial studies/behavior sciences.